SamiraAbedini/NNTI-Assignment-1/README.md

 # NNTI Assignment 1

 ## Overview
-This repository contains the implementation for **Assignment 1** of the Neural Networks and Theoretical Insights (NNTI) course.
+This repository contains the implementation for **Assignment 1** of the Neural Networks: Theory and Implementation  (NNTI) course.
 The assignment covers key concepts of data generation, visualization, and classification using Python libraries such as `NumPy`, `Matplotlib`, and `scikit-learn`.

-## Assignment Details
-**Released:** 23.10.2024
-**Deadline:** 30.10.2024 23:59

 ### Topics Covered
 1. **Data Generation**: